grammarly/rocker-compose/README.md

 ff02::2 ip6-allrouters
 172.17.3.21 mysql 810cb0e65e2d wordpress.db

-# you can also open a shell inside the wordpress container and inspect some stuff
+# you can also open a shell inside of the wordpress container and inspect some stuff
 $ docker exec -ti wordpress.main bash
 root@20aa94bd256d:/var/www/html# df -h
 Filesystem      Size  Used Avail Use% Mounted on